nehalineogi/azure-networking/README.md

 - VMware SDWAN by Broadcom with Vivek Achar

-## Future: Networking with Azure Data Factory
+## Future: Networking with Azure Data Factory (Work In Progress)
+Download [draw.io diagram](diagrams/data-architectures.drawio).
+More information on how to open .drawio files [here](#installation).

 This design includes the following layers
-- Azure ADF  (Data movement and orchestration)
+- Azure ADF and Azure Fabric Networking  (Data movement and orchestration)  (Completed)
+- Azure Databricks (Coming up next!)
 - Azure Synapse
 - Azure Datalake or blob storage
 - SQL MI (source and destination)